How Do Financial Advisors Manage Stress?

 Tip #1: Keep A Full Calendar

-Consolidated Planning considers a calendar to be full when you have 30 future appointments.
+Consolidated Planning considers a calendar to be full when you have 30 future appointments set.

 These appointments will help you detach yourself from the outcome of any particular meeting because you know there are 29 more if the results don’t go the way you want.
-Importantly, a full calendar removes desperation from the equation and prevents the dreaded “commission breath.”
+Importantly, a full calendar removes desperation from the equation and prevents the dreaded “commission breath,” if you will.

 Tip #2: Follow A Model Work Week

-A model work week consists of two buffer days and three focus days.
+A model work week typically consists of two buffer days and three focus days.

 Mondays and Fridays

-• Admin (client notes, research, meeting preparation, data for APG)
+• Admin (client notes, research, meeting preparation, data collection)

 • Trainings (CPU, Continuing Education)